There are two ways to transition to weight-shift control (WSC) LSA (light-sport aircraft) trike.

 - The wing is in your hand, there are no controls

-Usually one of the above assists in airplane pilots transitioning to trikes.
+Usually, one of the above assists in airplane pilots transitioning to trikes.

-Overall, the best way to transition is to get the DVD’s and watch them and start to visualize that to do before you start doing it.
+Overall, the best way to transition is to get the DVD’s and watch them and start to visualize what to do before you start doing it.
 This visualization usually is a big help in reducing the time it takes to transition.

 Training materials for a transition trike pilot are:

 - Training Syllabus and Workbook Weight Shift Control Trike

 - FAA Weight Shift Control aircraft Flying Handbook